 There are other types of cards to consider, too.
 They include unsecured credit cards for people with bad credit as well as secured credit cards, which give you the highest approval odds.
 Some even offer rewards and are affiliated with a popular brand.
 In other words, they’re like store credit cards for bad credit, but you can use them anywhere.
 You can check out our top picks below.

-Best Co-Branded/Store Credit Cards for Bad Credit
+Best Store-Affiliated Credit Cards for Bad Credit

 There aren’t many store credit cards for people bad credit to choose from right now, so identifying the best of the bunch isn’t very difficult.
 Overall, the best store credit card for bad credit is the Fingerhut Credit Account because you can get it with a poor credit score and there’s no annual fee.
 Plus, the Fingerhut Credit Account reports to the credit bureaus every month, which will allow you to build credit if you pay your bills on time.